shivannis/xandr-docs-public/xandr-docs/articles/curate/getting-started-with-roles.md

 ---
-Title : Getting Started with Roles
-Description : As a company doing business with Xandr, it's possible that you have more than one user responsible for your company's interaction with the system, whether that interaction is through the UI or the API.
+title : Microsoft curate - Getting Started with Roles description : As a company doing business with Xandr, it's possible that you have more than one user responsible for your company's interaction with the system, whether that interaction is through the UI or the API.
 You may have several users who are responsible for different
 ---

-# Getting Started with Roles
+# Microsoft curate - Getting started with roles

 As a company doing business with Xandr, it's possible that you have more than one user responsible for your company's